palmerr23/Teensy4.1_Ethernet_Board/README.md

 # Teensy4.1_Ethernet_Board
-A MagJack board for Teensy 4.1 Ethernet
+A HandRun HR91105A MagJack board for Teensy 4.1 Ethernet

+#Design is still to be tested (awaiting PCBs).

 Board files are KiCAD 6.0